Causes of asthma: possible triggers and how to prevent it

 Triggers of allergic asthma

-Causes of allergic asthma include allergens from house dust mites, animals (cats, dogs, guinea pigs, etc.), pollen and mould spores.
+Causes of allergic asthma include allergens from house dust mites, animals (dogs, guinea pigs, cat allergy, etc.), pollen and mould spores.
 In teenagers and adults, workplace substances can also cause allergic asthma – for example, flour dust in bakeries.

 Asthma without allergies: What are other potential causes?